 We are known for our drive and dedication to educate the public on the true definition of contemporary fine craft.
 Since opening, we have connected our audiences with cutting-edge artworks and techniques from artists in Oklahoma and abroad.
 Exhibitions like 2016’s Savages & Princesses: The Persistence of Native American Stereotypes and 2017’s Both Sides Now: Joyce J. Scott & Sonya Clark have given a platform to marginalized artists to create conversations on race, representation, and injustice.
 We have made an impact in the community with the statewide knitting collaboration, The Unbearable Absence of Landscape in 2015, which became the most massive knit bombing in the state with 400 collaborators using over 160 miles of yarn.

 Craft is prominent in Oklahoma, and we strive to educate and develop unique connections with our community by drawing attention to contemporary pieces found in our home state and from around the world.

-Our vision is a community where world class craft and design exhibition programming inspires and educates audiences of all ages; where Oklahoma’s cultural traditions flourish and local artists thrive.
+Our vision is a community where world class craft and design inspire and educate audiences of all ages, where diverse cultural traditions flourish, and local artists thrive.